Can A Landscape Be Fire-Wise, While Still Achieving Other Goals?

 - Water Conservation

-They also help to identify plant characteristics and maintenance strategies that would increase or decrease wildfire risk.
+The authors also help to identify plant characteristics and maintenance strategies that would potentially increase or decrease wildfire risk.

-NOTE for viewing on mobile devices: If you’re have trouble opening the above firewise links, you might try these links to the pdf versions instead.
+For viewing on mobile devices: If you’re unable to open the above firewise document links on a mobile device, try these links to the pdf versions instead.
 Be patient, as the pdf’s may take a minute to load.

 For further reading on a few of the other design goals mentioned above, see: